In-play betting: Late excitement looms in Turf Moor relegation scrap

-The Premier League continues this weekend with the 16th round of fixtures and BetStars will be at the heart of the action every step of the way to enhance your betting experience.
+The Premier League is reaching the business end of the season and BetStars will be at the heart of the action every step of the way to enhance your betting experience.

 We have dozens of markets for every game such as match result, first goalscorer, correct score and time of first goal, but you can also bet inplay on games in the UK and Europe.